-0 8.
-Date of Alleged Discrimination (Month, Day, Year): 9.
+8. Date of Alleged Discrimination (Month, Day, Year): 9.
 Where did the Alleged Discrimination take place?
 10. Explain as clearly as possible what happened and why you believe that you were discriminated against.
 Describe all of the persons that were involved.
 Include the name and contact information of the person(s) who discriminated against you (if known).
-Use the back of this form or separate pages if additional space is required.
-11. Please list any and all witnesses' names and phone numbers/contact information.
-Use the back of this form or separate pages if additional space is required.
-12. Please explain what remedy or action you are seeking for the alleged discrimination.
-13. Have you filed a complaint with any other Federal, State, or Local agency, or with any Federal or State court? () YES If yes, check all that apply. () NO a. () Federal Agency (List agency's name) b. () Federal Court (Please provide location) c. () State Court d. () State Agency (Specify Agency) e. () County Court (Specify Court and County) f. () Local Agency (Specify Agency) 14.
+Use the back of this form or separate pages if additional space is required. or separate pages if additional space is required.
+11 Please list any and all witnesses' names and phone numbers/contact information.
+Use the back of 11. this form or separate pages if additional space is required. this form of separate pages if dualitorial space is required.
+12. Please explain what remedy or action you are seeking for the alleged discrimination. , 12 Have you filed a complaint with any other Foderal State or Legal arongy or with any Foderal or 13.
+Have you filed a complaint with any other Federal, State, or Local agency, or with any Federal or State court? () YES If yes, check all that apply. () NO a. () Federal Agency (List agency's name) b. () Federal Court (Please provide location) c. () State Court d. () State Agency (Specify Agency) e. () County Court (Specify Court and County) f. () Local Agency (Specify Agency) 14.
 If YES to question 14 above, please provide information about a contact person at the agency/court where the complaint was filed.
-Name: Title: Agency: Telephone: () - Address: City: State: Zip Code: You may attach any written materials or other information that you think is relevant to your complaint.

-Signature and date are required:
+Name: Title: Agency: Telephone: () - Address: City: State: Zip Code: You r may attach any written materials or other information that you think is relevant to your complaint.
+Signa ture and date are required: Signature Date